Performance from Martin Heslop, Jeff Young and Ribbon Road

 Friday 15th July, 18:30 – 20:00

-This Friday PROTOHOME is privileged to bring together a series of performances by composer Martin Heslop, playwright Jeff Young and band Ribbon Road examining the impacts of regeneration/gentrification, ‘managed decline’ and empty homes on neighbourhoods in Liverpool and County Durham.
+This Friday PROTOHOME is privileged to bring together a series of performances by musician Martin Heslop, playwright Jeff Young and band Ribbon Road examining the impacts of regeneration/gentrification, ‘managed decline’ and empty homes on neighbourhoods in Liverpool and County Durham.

 With visuals by artist Alan Dunn.